 Adult bed bugs are brown to reddish-brown, oval-shaped, flattened, and about

 3/16 to 1/5 inch long.
 Their flat shape enables them to readily hide in cracks and crevices.
 The body becomes more elongate, swollen, and dark red after a blood meal.
 Bed bugs have a beaklike piercing-sucking mouthpart system.
 The adults have small, stubby, nonfunctional wing pads.
 Newly hatched nymphs are nearly colorless, becoming brownish as they mature.

 Nymphs have the general appearance of adults.
 Eggs are white and about 1/32 inch long.

 Bed bugs are fast moving insects that are nocturnal blood-feeders.
 They feed mostly at night when their host is asleep.
 After using their sharp beak to pierce the skin of a host, they inject a salivary fluid containing an anticoagulant that helps them obtain blood.
 Nymphs may become engorged with blood within three minutes, whereas a full-grown bed bug usually feeds for ten to fifteen minutes.
 They then crawl away to a hiding place to digest the meal.
 When hungry, bed bugs again search for a host.

 Do not bring infested items into one's home.
 It is important to carefully inspect clothing and baggage of travelers, being on the lookout for bed bugs and their tell-tale fecal spots.
 Also, inspect secondhand beds, bedding, and furniture.
 Caulk cracks and crevices in the building exterior and also repair or screen openings to exclude birds, bats, and rodents that can serve as alternate hosts for bed bugs

-Request an Appointment for an Inspection
+Request an Appointment for a FREE Inspection